 DSLS is seeking members to join this

 TAMPA, Fla. -- The University of South Florida College of Arts and Sciences is recruiting outstanding students for its new Dean’s Student Leadership Society.
-Students can come learn more about this exciting organization at either information session on Monday, Sept.
-9 at 5 p.m. or Wednesday, Sept.
-11 at noon, both in ISA 5020.
+Application packets are due Monday, Sept.
+30 by 5 p.m. to CPR 107.